Avtandil Jorbenadze

+Avtandil Jorbenadze (ავთანდილ ჯორბენაძე; 23 February 1951 – 17 May 2024) was a Georgian politician who was a State Minister.

 Before entering politics, Jorbenadze worked as a doctor; in this capacity, in 1992 he was called to take up the post of deputy minister of health.
 He left the cabinet briefly the following year, but soon rejoined it as health minister.
 In 1999, he was given the responsibility for social security, and the next year that for labour.
 When President Shevardnadze dismissed his cabinet, in the aftermath of a controversial storming of a television station by security agents, Jorbenadze was appointed head of the cabinet in December 2001.
 He resigned his position during the November 2003 Rose Revolution.
 In 2011, he became the chairman of the supervisory board for Chapidze Emergency Cardiology Center in Tbilisi.

+Jorbenadze died on 17 May 2024, at the age of 73.